--- yields the number of array elements. -- yields a pointer value for locating the first array element. -- yields arg's array descriptor value (consisting of base and length).
+LENGTH [arg] -- yields the number of array elements.

+BASE [arg] - yields a pointer value for locating the first array element.

+DESCRIPTOR [arg] -- yields arg's array descriptor value (consisting of base and length).

 3.2.2.
-Constructors for arrays
+Array constructors

 In the preceding examples, array constructors are used only for initialization.
 Actually, constructors for arrays may be used in any RightSide context.
 An array constructor is defined as follows: